 The Release Date

-Twain has said that she plans on releasing a new single in March, with the full album coming in May (per Rolling Stone).
-However, a more recent story from the Press-Enterprise states that the record will drop in the fall.
+Twain had said that she planned on releasing a new single in March, with the full album coming in May (per Rolling Stone).
+However, per an April 25 press release, the record is due out in September, and the single is coming in June.

 The Record Label